Scientific Name

 How to Grow and Care

 Yuccas are relatively slow-growing plants that should only need to be repotted every other year.
-They do well slightly pot-bound, as long as they don't become heavy enough to tip over their containers.
-Repotting larger plants can be difficult, so larger plants can be refreshed with new potting soil by digging out the top 2 inches (5 cm) of the container and adding new soil.
-During typical repotting, remove the plant from its container and go up one container size.
+They do well, slightly pot-bound, as long as they don't become heavy enough to tip over their containers.
+Repotting larger plants can be difficult, so refresh them with new potting soil by digging out the top 2 inches (5 cm) of the container and adding new soil.
+During typical repotting, remove the plant from its container and move it to a container of one size larger.
 Always use fresh potting soil.

 See more at How to Grow and Care for Yucca.